 Full course for one semester.
 This course investigates the tools, techniques, and thinking behind the creation and shaping of three-dimensional space within a performance environment.
 Discussions and projects will center on finding visual images, creating physical spaces, and communicating meaning visually.
 The relationship between space, text, music, choreography, and architectural form will be explored.
 Prerequisite: Theatre 202 or approved alternate.
 Conference-laboratory.

 Not offered 2014-15.

 Theatre 355 - Costume Design

 Full course for one semester.
 This course will examine the costume designer’s responsibilities as an artist and collaborator and explore the relationship among text, concept, and production as we undertake costume design projects throughout the semester.
 We will develop research, communication, and rendering skills as applied to the collaborative process of costume design.
 Discussions will include fabrication materials, performative movement, character and emotion, fashion, and pure visual expression as we work to create designs for clothing for text-based performances.
-Prerequisite: Theatre 202.
+Prerequisite: Theatre 202 or approved alternate.
 Conference-laboratory.

 Theatre 360 - Lighting Design

 Full course for one semester.
 An exploration into the art and practice of lighting design for contemporary performance.
 The course consists of class projects and practical exercises exploring the relationship between light, space, movement, sound, and narrative.
 Detailed observations of light and its effect on different environments will be undertaken and current and historical conceptual approaches to lighting design will be presented and discussed.
 Prerequisite: Theatre 202 or approved alternate.
 Conference-laboratory.